 \subsection{Lattice measurements}

-In Fig.~\ref{fig:corr_fixed_ratio_examples}, we present both electric and magnetic correlators of the raw lattice data normalized with~\eqref{eq:gepert} with tree-level improvement at different flow times for a single representative lattice size $\Nt=28$.
-We observe the statistical errors decreasing as the ratio $\sfrac{\sqrt{8\tauf}}{\tau}$ is increased, and that for $\sfrac{\sqrt{8\tauf}}{\tau}>0.1$ the curves at different flow times seems to converge towards a common shape.
+In Fig.~\ref{fig:corr_fixed_ratio_examples}, we present both electric and magnetic correlators of the raw lattice data, normalized with Eq.~\eqref{eq:gepert} and tree-level improvement at different flow times for a single representative lattice size $\Nt=28$.
+We observe the statistical errors decreasing as the ratio $\sfrac{\sqrt{8\tauf}}{\tau}$ increases, and that for $\sfrac{\sqrt{8\tauf}}{\tau}>0.1$ the curves at different flow times seem to converge toward a common shape.
 This shape seems to be shared between both $\GE$ and $\GB$.

 Next, we perform the continuum extrapolations of both correlators.
-First, we interpolate the data for each lattice in $\tauT$ at fixed flow time ratio with cubic spline interpolations.
+First, we interpolate the data for each lattice in $\tauT$ at a fixed flow-time ratio with cubic spline interpolations.
 Since the correlators $\GEB$ are symmetric around the point $\tauT=0.5$, we set the first derivative of the splines equal to zero at $\tauT=0.5$.
-We perform a linear extrapolation in $1/\Nt^2 = (aT)^2$ of the correlators at the fixed interpolated $\tauT$ and fixed flow time ratio positions using lattices $\Nt = 20,~24,~28,~\mathrm{and}~34$ for large separations $\tauT>0.25$.
+We perform a linear extrapolation in $1/\Nt^2 = (aT)^2$ of the correlators at the fixed interpolated $\tauT$, and fixed flow-time ratio positions, using lattices $\Nt = 20,~24,~28,~\mathrm{and}~34$ for large separations $\tauT>0.25$.
 For small separations $\tauT<0.25$, we drop the $\Nt=20$ lattice from the extrapolation.
 As an example, we show the continuum extrapolations at different $\tauT$ and $\sfrac{\sqrt{8\tauf}}{\tau}$ in Fig.~\ref{fig:cont_limit_example_limit}.
+The $\chi^2/df$ of the continuum extrapolation is around 1 or smaller.
+For small $\tau$ some continuum extrapolations have large $\chi^2$, indicating that the cutoff effects are too large to obtain reliable results.
+We also perform continuum extrapolations including a $1/\Nt^4$ term for lattices with $\Nt=16$, which corresponds to a $\mathcal{O}(a^4)$ continuum extrapolation.
+These continuum extrapolations agree with the ones shown in Fig.~\ref{fig:cont_limit_example_limit} within errors.
+Further details on the continuum extrapolations are discussed in Appendix~\ref{app:discretization_comparision}.

-We present the continuum limits on the edges of $\sfrac{\sqrt{8\tauf}}{\tau}$ range that we will later perform the zero flow time limit in, and see that the continuum values vary less when $\sfrac{\sqrt{8\tauf}}{\tau}$ is changed than when $\tauT$ is changed.
-Hence, the thermal effects of heavy quark diffusion should be the dominant effect of forming the shape of these correlators.
+We present the continuum limits at the edges of the $\sfrac{\sqrt{8\tauf}}{\tau}$ range, within witch we will later take the zero-flow-time limit, and see that the continuum values vary less when $\sfrac{\sqrt{8\tauf}}{\tau}$ is changed than when $\tauT$ is changed.
+Hence, the thermal effects of heavy quark diffusion dominate the shape of these correlators.